axonivy-market/ai-assistant/ai-assistant-product/README.md

 Before upload other knowledge bases, please keep in mind:

 1. The name of the uploaded file will be the ID of an index in the vector store, therefore:

    - The name must be strictly follow `dash-case`, otherwise you will get errors when AI Assistant create knowledge base.

    - The name must be unique, otherwise you will override existing knowledge base!

 2. All files you put inside the zip file must be a text file (type `.txt`).
 AI Assistant will skip other file types when reading content to create knowledge base.

+3. Vector stores created by Axon Ivy are prefixed with `axon-ivy-vector-store` followed by the name of uploaded file.
+For example, if you upload a file named `customer-support.zip`, the resulting vector store ID will be `axon-ivy-vector-store-customer-support`.

 After upload the zip file, please wait for some minutes till the the upload panel closed.
 It may takes some minutes because it takes time for AI Assistant to do the job.